 Our water system makes every effort to provide you with safe and pure drinking water.
-We are pleased to report that your water does not need to be treated at this time to meet these goals.
+We treat the water with a liquid 12.5% sodium hypochlorite solution prior to distribution into the water system.
+The sodium hypochlorite is used for disinfection purposes as required by MassDEP.
 The water quality of our system is constantly monitored by us and the DEP to determine if any future treatment may be required.